 Greener Grasses Alkaline is fertile with chlorophyll that helps the immune system, blood, and detox.
-The superfood powder rich in nutrition with complex vitamins and phytonutrients, an antioxidant and immune booster.
+The superfood powder is rich in nutrition with complex vitamins and phytonutrients, an antioxidant and immune booster.

 10. Ground Flaxseed

-I researched and discovered that flaxseed as a good source of Omega 3 oils.
+I researched and discovered that flaxseed is a good source of Omega 3 oils.
 Vegans and vegetarians, or those who don’t benefit from oily fish, have an alternative.
-Omega 3 maintains cognitive functions like nerves and brain cells, healthy heart, and helps prevent diabetes.
+Omega 3 maintains cognitive functions like nerves and brain cells, healthy heart and helps prevent diabetes.
 As a meal or powder, flaxseed is high in fiber, so it helps the digestive system without all the carbohydrates like other fibers.

 Another benefit is healthy bones and density.
 Flaxseed contains trace vitamins, minerals, and amino acids.
 The brand I use and swear by is Barlean’s Organic Forti-Flax.
 It’s raw, cold-milled, and vegan with no GMOs.

 11. Ola Loa Vitamins Drink Mix

 I accidentally discovered Ola Loa energy powder at the local health food store.
 My daughter is a dancer, singer, and actress.
 She was performing in a play while rehearsing another show.
 At the same time, she worked part-time and went to college full-time.